nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 <tr>
   <td>ecPROMIS - Physical Activity/Greenspace<br><code>ph_cg_pms__pags</code></td>
   <td><b>2.1</b></td>
-  <td style="word-wrap: break-word; white-space: normal;">The 3 score fields are currently excluded due to incorrect data.
-Users can calculate scores themselves by following the <a href="../../instruments/physhealth/ecpromis-pags/#scoring">Scoring Procedures</a> documented on the instrument page.</td>
+  <td style="word-wrap: break-word; white-space: normal;">Sum score, T-score, and standard error are currently excluded as they require first converting item-level scores from a 0-to-4 to 1-to-5 scale.
+Until added in a future release, users can calculate scores themselves by following the <a href="../../instruments/physhealth/ecpromis-pags/#scoring">Scoring Procedures</a> documented on the instrument page.</td>
 </tr>
 </tbody>
 </table>